gonutz/command_line_programs/README.md

 base64 - Convert standard input to base 64 and write the result to standard output.

+count - Print the number of bytes/lines/letters (use one of these as the argument).
+        Reads standard input and writes the number to standard output.
+In case of an error it writes 0 to standard output and the error to standard error.

 count_lines - Print the number of lines.
 Ignores the last line if it is empty.

 dedup - De-duplicate lines: print lines from standard input only once, the next time